billsix/cprogrammingbook/doc/02-Variables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A lot of conversions between different types of integers are caused by mixing the various flavours of integers in expressions.
+A lot of conversions between different types of integers are caused by mixing the various flavors of integers in expressions.
 Whenever these happen, the integral promotions will already have been done.
 For all of them, if the new type can hold all of the values of the old type, then the value remains unchanged.

-When converting from a signed integer to an unsigned integer whose length is equal to or longer than the original type, then if the signed value was nonnegative, its value is unchanged.
+When converting from a signed integer to an unsigned integer whose length is equal to or longer than the original type, then if the signed value was non-negative, its value is unchanged.
 If the value was negative, then it is converted to the signed form of the longer type and then made unsigned by conceptually adding it to one greater than the maximum that can be held